 FOR IMMEDIATE RELEASE

-Skarstedt Fine Art is pleased to announce the exhibition of Cindy Sherman’s “Fairy Tales.”
-This exhibition will assemble the large scale photographs from 1985 inspired by the sublime darkness hidden inside childrens’ fables.
+Skarstedt Fine Art is pleased to announce an exhibition of early works by Mike Kelley.
+This exhibition will assemble drawings, photographs and floor pieces from 1982-1990.

 For further information, please contact +1 212 737 2060 or firstname.lastname@example.org